RoseThorn78/RoseThorn78/README.md

 🔭 I’m currently working on ...
    - 100 days of code Python course on Replit
+   - Overthrowing the rest of my robotics club.. without their knowledge

 🌱 I’m currently learning ...
    - Python